keystonejs/keystone/.changeset/young-hotels-smoke.md

 '@keystone-6/core': patch
 ---

-Fix the read only view for json field
+Fixed the JSON field not showing any formatting when the field mode is read-only